 Does the very thought of a dental procedure make your palms sweat?
 Do you get anxious when you think of visiting the dentist?
 You are not alone, in fact a significant percentage of people around the world experience dental fear.

 What if you could sleep through your entire dental treatment and not experience any pain, well guess what you can at Sydney Dental Aesthetics and Implants (SDAI) with sleep dentistry!

-Sleep dentistry otherwise know as IV Sedation or twilight sedation refers to the use of pharmacological agents administered intravenously to calm and relax a patient prior to and during a dental appointment.
-The pharmacological agents belong to a class of drugs called sedatives, which exert their action by depressing the central nervous system allowing the patient to be calmer, more relaxed and usually unaware of the procedure taking place.
+Sleep dentistry otherwise known as IV Sedation or twilight sedation refers to the use of pharmacological agents administered intravenously to calm and relax a patient prior to and during a dental appointment.

 What to Expect